 However, SIBA is urging the new UK government to increase this discount to 20% to “encourage people to support their local community pub and drink in a supervised environment instead of at home”.

-According to the Wine and Spirit Trade Association (WSTA), if Hunt ends the freeze as currently planned and does not make it permanent, from February 2025 a single amount of duty paid on wines of 11.5-14.5% abv – currently £2.67 – will be replaced with “up to 30 different payable amounts” from £2.45 to £3.10 per bottle.
+According to the Wine and Spirit Trade Association (WSTA), if Hunt ends the freeze as planned in February, a single amount of duty paid on wines of 11.5-14.5% abv – currently £2.67 – will be replaced with “up to 30 different payable amounts” from £2.45 to £3.10 per bottle.

 WSTA CEO Miles Beale says: “The changes to taxing wine have been described as ‘un-administrable’ and ‘sheer lunacy’ by our members.”